Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty: Probability of a Committee being Welfare Maximizing

 Next, we prove that if a pair $(c, c^\prime)$ satisfies $\AS(c,\bar{\profile}) \geq \AS(c^\prime,\bar{\profile})$ in the constructed profile $\bar{\profile}$, then the pair $(c, c^\prime)$ satisfies $\AS(c, \profile) \geq \AS(c^\prime, \profile)$ for all plausible approval profiles $\profile$.

-Since the construction and verification can be computed in polynomial time, \isNecSWM in lottery models is solvable in polynomial time. \end{proof}
+Since the construction and verification can be computed in polynomial time, \isNecSWM under the Lottery model is solvable in polynomial time. \end{proof}

-Next, we turn to the candidate probability model and show that \isNecSWM is polynomial-time solvable for this model as well by constructing some deterministic approval profile.
-We remark that Theorem 9 of \citep{IIBK22a} implies that for constant $k$, \isNecSWM is in P for the 3VA model. \begin{theorem} In the candidate probability model, \isNecSWM is solvable in polynomial time. \end{theorem}
+We now turn into the Candidate Probability model and show that, under this model, the \SWMProb problem is solvable in polynomial time by showing $\Prob[W \text{ is }\SWM]$ is polynomial-time computable. \begin{theorem} Under the Candidate Probability model, the problem \SWMProb is solvable in polynomial time. \end{theorem}